You’re trying to figure out how much to charge for tutoring elementary students.

 5. Subjects Offered

-Individuals who tutor more “complex” subjects or who specialize in a unique pedagogy (eg. special education, bilingual education) can generally increase their charge rates a bit.
+Individuals who tutor more “complex” subjects or who specialize in a unique pedagogy (eg. special education, bilingual education) can generally increase their rates a bit.

 Depending on the complexity of upper elementary math, you can negotiate your rate.